Faculty, Grad Students & Postdocs

 How/Why Research?
 It’s always been such an intense passion of mine to become a doctor but I knew very little about research.
 Upon entering university, I knew I wanted to pursue research and these additional aspects of scientific exploration but I had no idea how.
 I wanted to assist in research that was relevant to my major, so I contacted and emailed many PIs in the Psychology and Neuroscience department, including the departments in the UNC School of Medicine.
 I made sure to attach my resume and outline my interests so the PIs could get to know a little about me.
 Dr. Nicole Short agreed to meet with me and following an interview, offered me a research assistant position in her lab!

 Research Experience: Since August 2020, I have been volunteering at the UNC Institute for Trauma Recovery.
 I identify issues that arise while testing our technology-based therapeutic intervention, code data for literature reviews, and track participants in our RISE Pilot Study.
-I’ve gained many valuable skills while working in the STAR Lab and also benefitted from attentive and beneficial mentorship from my PI!
-Under her guidance, I learned how to write my own research proposal, which was accepted for a Summer Undergraduate Research Fellowship award for Summer 2021.
-Through SURF, I will be running statistical analyses to characterize rates of reported pain following sexual assault and analyze the associations between pain and physical injury.
-I’m super excited to take on this new role and explore various facets of psychological research!
+I’ve gained many valuable skills while working in the STAR Lab and benefitted from attentive and beneficial mentorship from my PI.
+I also completed a Summer Undergraduate Research Fellow (SURF) in this lab, where I ran statistical analyses to characterize rates of reported pain following sexual assault and analyze the associations between pain and physical injury.

 Student Organizations/Clubs: Alpha Epsilon Delta Pre-Health Society.